The idea that letters and groups of letters match individual sounds in words.

 Learn more about how to support a child's development of these important reading skills.

 The alphabetic principle is a critical skill that involves connecting letters with their sounds to read and write.
 Learning and applying the alphabetic principle takes time and is difficult for most children.
+Explicit phonics instruction and extensive practice are important when teaching children to learn the alphabetic principle.

 Learning to read is difficult and does not happen naturally.
 It requires explicit and systematic instruction, which is especially important for struggling readers.
 Learning to read involves many different skills that must be taught to your child.
+Instruction in phonological awareness, phonics, fluency, vocabulary, and comprehension will help your child learn to read.

 Spotlight on Instruction